gaurav1780/comp125_s2_2018/_collections/_06-lists/02-why-are-arrays-not-good-enough.md

 ---
-title: "What are arrays not good enough?"
+title: "Why are arrays not good enough?"
 ---

-# What are arrays not good enough?
+# Why are arrays not good enough?

 ## Example - copying over a subset